-• Can a State adopt reservations to the provisions of the 1961 Convention?
+Can a State adopt reservations to the provisions of the 1961 Convention?

 Yes.
 Reservations are permitted at the time of accession, but only concerning Article 11 (UNHCR's role), 14 (referral of disputes to the International Court of Justice) or 15 (territories for which the Contracting State is responsible).
-In accordance with Article 8, States can also adopt a declaration at the time of accession whereby they retain the right to withdraw nationality in certain limited circumstances.
+In accordance with Article 8, States can also adopt a declaration at the time of accession whereby they retain the right to deprive a person of his or her nationality in certain limited circumstances.

 • What considerations are involved in acceding to the 1961 Convention?
+Are there costs or reporting requirements?

 Acceding to the 1961 Convention implies a commitment to ensure that specific safeguards are reflected in relevant domestic legislation.
 This may mean adopting modifications to nationality laws - a task for which UNHCR can provide technical assistance.
-Thereafter, implementation of the 1961 Convention is neither costly nor
+Thereafter, implementation of